 At a nearby farm, shade-grown coffee plantations have plenty of large trees in which numerous birds can be found.
 The highlight is the Turquoise Cotinga, which can be seen alongside Flame-coloured Tanager, Cherrie’s Tanager and Elegant Euphonia.
 Migrant warblers from North America are found in good numbers: Golden-winged, Blackburnian, Bay-breasted, Chestnut-sided, Tennessee and Mourning Warblers are all easier to see here than on their breeding grounds.

 On day 15, we will drive the short distance down to David, then take a morning flight back to Panama City.
-We will have lunch at Cerro Azul, in the hills above the airport, and spend the afternoon birding and relaxing in the relative cool of this lovely spot.
-We will have day-use of a privately owned holiday home, where birds abound in the garden, and you can shower and re-pack at your leisure.
+We will have lunch at a small hotel in Cerro Azul, in the hills above the airport, and spend the afternoon birding and relaxing in the relative cool of this lovely spot.
+We will have day-use of a couple of rooms, and you can shower and re-pack at your leisure.
 It is then just a short drive down to the airport, allowing plenty of time to catch our flight home.